 By James Florence, Diamond Certified Resource Reporter

-Q: If you could drive any car, what would it be?
+Q: If you could immediately master a musical instrument, what would you choose?

 Q: If you could time travel, would you go to the past or the future?

 A: The future.
 I’m a pretty optimistic person, and I think some pretty amazing things are going to be accomplished going forward.